 We don’t really recognize the practical distiller today yet they are blooming all around us.
 Kroll likes to celebrate them and believes they may be solely capable of making an uncompromising fine product even though so few then actually drank it (I never fully appreciated that last detail).
 Today many hold practicals with a mild disdain.

 To be practical in this context means you have no formal education, and back in the early days, many were even illiterate.
 They never took a chemistry or biology class and operated from an old fashioned notion of empiricism and a heightened intuition.
 Practicals were viewed as born with it which kept the profession dynastic, male and mostly white (though there are some awesome stories of black distillers in America and Kroll notes a few).
 Practical can be authentic, but that is another term we haven’t given much thought.

 Today, all the new American distillers are practical distillers with very few exceptions (and the acceptance of consultants).
 They’ve started their businesses with grit and determination plus probably only two PDFs and a skimming of this here blog.
 Start up costs are so high that they also often have generational wealth, IPO money, or predatory capital that will eventually rob the best.
 They compete with huge well researched scientific operations who have also monopolized distribution channels.
-The practicals still all sound all very American, but somehow the consolidated establishment, big Bourbon, has really won the public over.
+The practicals sound very all American, but somehow the consolidated establishment, big Bourbon, has really won the public over.